nopeslide/lifesensor/docker/README.md

 - [idf](./idf/)
   - idf framework for the esp32 firmware
 - [qemu](./qemu/)
-  - qemu for the xtensa architecture to simulate esp32
+  - qemu for architecture simulation

 ---
 ## Makefile